microsoftarchive/web-essentials/README.markdown

 ## Future stuff

-There will be an upgrade script that will scan and fine updated components and instruct how to upgrade and what changed.
+There might be an upgrade script that will scan and find updated components and instruct how to upgrade and what changed.